peiyaoli2/Lyrics/README.md

 These are several images demonstrating the word distribution of each topic in the topic list.
 The amount of images varies base on your input topic_count.
 They appear as .png files.

 ## Installing packages
-Our program is heavily based on other packages, and here are a few packages that should be installed before running the program:
+Here are a few packages that should be installed before running the program:
 * [pandas](https://pandas.pydata.org/pandas-docs/stable/install.html)
 * [numpy](https://docs.scipy.org/doc/numpy-1.14.0/user/install.html)
 * [metapy](https://github.com/meta-toolkit/metapy)